 The first Thai restaurant in Australia was the Bahn Thai, which opened in Melbourne’s St Kilda Road in June 1976.
 It was closely followed by the ‘Siam’ in Sydney, and another Thai restaurant in Perth.
 The Patee Thai restaurant, in Fitzroy, is the oldest Thai Restaurant still operating in Melbourne.
 It opened in 1983.
 By the end of the 1980s, Thai cuisine began to rival Chinese as a casual dining choice.

-According to Museum Victoria, the first known Thai migrants arrived in Australia in 1901.
+According to Museums Victoria, the first known Thai migrants arrived in Australia in 1901.
 In the 1920s, a representative of King Rama VI of Thailand arrived to purchase racehorses and there were further diplomatic and trade visits in subsequent decades.
 After the Colombo plan was launched in 1950, sponsoring Asian students to study here, the number of Thai people in Australia increased.

 Thai food was relatively unknown world-wide until the 1960s, when tourism to Thailand increased.
 This was driven by the development of Bangkok as a crossroads for international air transport and the arrival of American GIs for R&R during the Vietnam war.
 The first known Thai restaurant in the United States opened in 1959, while London’s oldest opened in 1967.
 During the 1970s that city acquired just three more.

 In 1975 there were still no Thai restaurants in Australia.
 This changed rapidly in the 1980s.
 By 1986, there were more than 40.
 Then the boom really got underway.
 By 1999 there were more than 400 restaurants dishing up Tom Yum Goong and Pad Thai in Sydney alone.